AgonConsole8/agon-vdp/video/pingo/vdu_pingo.md

 <b>VDU 23, 0, &A0, sid; &48, 18, bmid;</b> :  Render To Bitmap

-This command uses information provided by the above commands to render the 3D scene onto the bitmap belonging to the render primitive.
+This command uses information provided by the above commands to render the 3D scene onto the specified bitmap.
 This command must be used in order to perform the render operation; it does <i>not</i> happen automatically, when other commands change some of the render parameters.